lsulibraries/AMQuartex-data-ingestion/LDL Migration Pipeline Overview.md

 - Cleans values and structures
 - Converts data types for better filtering and indexing
 - Flags nulls and prepares for batch ingestion
+- Parent-child relationships are fully inferred from **filenames and folder structure**
+- Use **record_level** and proper file naming to define Asset-Item-Section
+- Assign assets to **collections** prior to ingestion (or in clear batches)
+- Use **batch sizes under 2000 assets** for ingestion stability
+- Validate filenames, remove extensions, avoid special characters